InterTriplete2010/EEG_MEG_GUI/README.md

 I hope this GUI will be of some help to someone.

-If you need any assistance and/or find bugs, please contact me (Alex) at: pressalex@hotmail.com
+If you need any assistance and/or find bugs, please contact me (Ale) at: pressalex@hotmail.com